Amfissa: Culture and sites of interest

 Much of the town's culture is the result of private legacies left to it; some of the benefactors were Markidis, Giagtzis and Stallos.
 Landmarks include the Castle of Salona, also known as the Castle of Oria, where the ancient acropolis stood, the Archaeological Museum of Amphissa, the Annunciation Cathedral with its murals by Spyros Papaloukas, several smaller museums and the district of Charmaina where the traditional bells are produced.
 The Municipal Library of Amphissa, which was founded in 1957, hosts, apart from its large number of books, a collection of traditional paintings of Phocis.

 Other older sites are the Byzantine Savior Church, built in the 11th century, the paleochristian baptistery of the 3rd century next to the Cathedral, Lykotrypa which is a Mycenaean tomb on the eastern edge of the town and the Folklore Museum of Amphissa.
-There are also a TEI (Technological Educational Institute) affiliated to the TEI of Lamia, an IEK and a lyceum.
+There are also a university department affiliated to the Agricultural University of Athens, an IEK and a lyceum.

 There are ample opportunities for hiking and camping on the mountains.
 Amphissa contains several plateias, an odeon, a chorus, a public philharmonic, but is also known for its annual carnival.